-For each construction project, you need to include the date the work began, the date the work was completed, as well as the total cost of the project.
+For each construction project, you need to include the date the work began, the date the work was completed, and the total cost of the project.

-Make sure to keep all of your investment property depreciation expense records for the entire life of the asset.
-To be safe, keep the records for an additional five years after you’ve filed your tax return.
+Make sure to keep all your rental property depreciation expense records for the entire asset life.
+To be safe, keep the records for an additional five years after you’ve filed your income tax return.

 How much does an apartment depreciation report cost?